 6. Feast on fish and chips

 Is there anything better than some fresh fish and chips on a summers day?
 Head down to the Hobart docks and pick up some battered goodness from one of the local fish punts.
 For dessert, grab an ice cream from Mures Lower Deck or Van Diemens Land Creamery and wander around the boats.
+Take it to the next level and enjoy your fish and chips from a kayak!
 If fish and chips aren’t really your thing, there are plenty of amazing restaurants and cafes nearby to eat and drink your way around Hobart.